Tour Your Future

 Where do I go for the tour?
 All tours are on site at the specified locations, or on a virtual meeting platform.
 These are NOT at Carnegie Science Center.
 After registration is complete, you will receive an informational email approximately one week prior to the tour date with specific arrival and tour details.

-If you are a cisgender woman, transgender woman, non-binary individual, gender nonconforming individual, genderqueer individual, or anyone who identifies as female working in STEM, we would love to meet you!
+If you work in a STEM field, we would love to meet you!
 You’re just one click away from inspiring some of our next great STEM professionals!
 Please take the time to fill out this form to host a Tour Your Future event at your place of work.

 Tour Your Future No-Call No-Show Policy